Create an Autumn leaves painting that combines leaf rubbings with watercolor paints for a vibrant watercolor resist project for kids.

 - Leaves (the fresher and less brittle the better)

-- Watercolor paint in Autumn colors (liquid watercolor paint works great)
+- Watercolor paint in Autumnal colors (liquid watercolor paint works great)

 - Vegetable oil (optional)

-1. Arrange your leaves together on the table, vein side up.
+Arrange your leaves together on the table, vein side up.
 Place the sheet of paper over the leaves and tape down the corners to hold it in place.
-(You can even tape the leaves down by the stems if you like, although we don’t usually bother.)
+For an extra secure work area, you can even tape the leaves down by the stems, but it’s not necessary.

-2. Using the broad side of an unwrapped crayon—or a crayon rock—rub firmly over the paper to reveal the leaf skeletons.
+Using the broad side of an unwrapped crayon, rub firmly over the paper to reveal the leaf skeletons.
 Use different crayon colors if desired.

 Watch the watercolors bead up and slide off the crayon lines yet soak into the paper.

-Something we did a little differently this time, is define each of the leaves with paint so it looks more like an Autumn leaves painting and less like an abstract painting.
+For this painting, we made sure to define each of the leaves with paint so it looks more like an Autumn leaves painting and less like an abstract painting.

-5. You could hang your painting up as is, as Daphne chose to do with hers, or you could paint the back of the painting with vegetable oil to give it a translucent stained glass effect as I did with our joint artwork.
+You can hang your painting up as is, or you can also paint the back of the painting with vegetable oil to give it a translucent stained glass effect.

 Autumn Arts & Crafts Ideas & Supplies